Soteria: The Greek Goddess of Safety and Deliverance

 Role and Significance

-Soteria was worshipped as a guardian against misfortune, particularly in times of crisis.
+Soteria was worshiped as a guardian against misfortune, particularly in times of crisis.
 Ancient Greeks invoked her name for safety during travel, war, and natural disasters.
 She was especially revered by sailors, who prayed to her for safe voyages and deliverance from storms.
 Cities and individuals often made offerings to Soteria in gratitude for surviving perilous situations.

 Her influence extended beyond physical safety—she also symbolized spiritual and emotional salvation.
 In some cults, she was linked to healing and the restoration of well-being, bridging the gap between mortal suffering and divine intervention.